Doctor Lautrec and the Forgotten Knights

 is an adventure game for the Nintendo 3DS.
 It was co-developed by Konami and Winkysoft and designed by Zone of the Enders director Noriaki Okamura.
 The game is set in late 19th-century Paris, and follows the eponymous protagonist, archaeologist Doctor Lautrec, on his quest for a hidden treasure of the Bourbon dynasty.

 Gameplay

 Doctor Lautrec and the Forgotten Knights is played on the Nintendo 3DS.
 The game progresses as the player navigates the environment, puts together clues, and solves puzzles.

 Plot

 Doctor Lautrec and the Forgotten Knights takes place in Paris at the end of the 19th century, during the Belle Époque.
 The protagonist of the game, the eccentric and mystery-solving archaeologist Doctor Jean-Pierre Lautrec, is a lecturer at the city's Museum of Natural History.
-Together with his assistant Sophie Coubertin, a university student, he comes into possession of a map that leads to a hidden treasure of Louis XIV of France.
+Together with his assistant Sophie Coubertin, a university student, he comes into possession of a map that leads to a hidden treasure of Louis XIV.
 On their quest through Paris and the catacombs beneath it, Doctor Lautrec and Sophie are pursued by a crime syndicate and the Knights of the Iron Mask, an order of knights with iron masks and claws.